Petr Svoboda (ice hockey, born 1980)

 Petr Svoboda (born June 20, 1980) is a Czech former professional ice hockey defenceman.
 He was drafted in the second round, 35th overall, by the Toronto Maple Leafs in the 1998 NHL Entry Draft.
-His previous clubs where Dukla Jihlava and HC Oceláři Třinec.
+His previous clubs were Dukla Jihlava and HC Oceláři Třinec.
 He played eighteen games in the National Hockey League with the Maple Leafs in the 2000–01 season.